ccamara/carloscamara-hugo/content/en/project/materia-sensible/index.md

 tags = ["architecture", "divulgation", "drupal", "maps", "web"]

 # Project summary to display on homepage.
-summary = "Curator of the itinerant exhibition on Young Architecture Studios based in Catalonia that travelled to Lisboa, Berlin, A Coruña and Barcelona."
+summary = "Curator of the itinerant exhibition (Lisboa, Berlin, A Coruña, Barcelona) on Young Architecture Studios based in Catalonia."

 # Optional image to display on homepage.
 image_preview = ""